March 1933 German federal election: Background

 Although Hitler could have banned the KPD outright, he opted not to do so.
 He feared a violent Communist uprising in the event of a ban, and he also believed the KPD's presence on the ballot could siphon off votes away from the Social Democrats.
-Instead, he opted to simply have Communists functionaries jailed by the thousands.
+Instead, he opted to simply have Communist functionaries jailed by the thousands.
 The courts and prosecutors, both already hostile to the KPD long before 1933, obligingly agreed with the line that since the Reichstag fire was a Communist plot, KPD membership was an act of treason.
 As a result, for all intents and purposes, the KPD was "outlawed" on the day the Reichstag Fire Decree took effect and "completely banned" as of the day of the election.
 While the Social Democrats (SPD) were then not as heavily oppressed as the Communists, the Social Democrats were also restricted in their actions, as the party's leadership had already fled to Prague, and many members were acting only from the underground.
 Hence, the Reichstag fire is widely believed to have had a major effect on the outcome of the election.
 As a replacement parliament building and for 10 years to come, the new parliament used the Kroll Opera House for its meetings.

 The resources of big business and the state were thrown behind the Nazis' campaign to achieve saturation coverage all over Germany.
 Brownshirts and SS patrolled and marched menacingly through the streets of cities and towns.
 A "combination of terror, repression and propaganda was mobilized in every... community, large and small, across the land".
 Irene von Goetz wrote, "In a decree issued on 17 February 1933, Göring ordered the Prussian police force to make unrestrained use of firearms in operations against political opponents (the so-called Schießerlass, or shooting decree)".